 Elliott and Thomas, Public Law, 4th edition, 2020

 McKendrick, Contract Law: Text, Cases and Materials, 9th edition, 2020

-Macfarlane, Hopkins and Neild, Land Law: Text, Cases and Materials, 4th edition, 2018
+Macfarlane, Hopkins and Nield, Land Law: Text, Cases and Materials, 5th edition, 2021

 A large number of core text books are also available through Law Trove, a database subscribed to by the University.
 Select textbooks that have been purchased for students as part of the Law Book Loan Scheme have been left in the Law Library by graduates for the use of their successors.